Xeonzilla/tessera-ui.github.io/docs/en/components/bottom_sheet.md

   This argument configures the style of the dialog.
 Notably, `bottom_sheet_provider` supports both glass-style and non-glass-style dialogs.
 You can configure this via the `style: BottomSheetStyle` field of `BottomSheetProviderArgs`.
 The default is `BottomSheetStyle::Material` (the non-glass version).

-- `state: Arc<RwLock<BottomSheetProviderState>>`
+- `state: BottomSheetProviderState`

-  This argument manages the dialog's state, including whether the bottom sheet is open and the animation progress.
+  This argument manages the dialog's state, including whether the bottom sheet is open and the animation progress. `BottomSheetProviderState` is a clonable struct that encapsulates a shared reference to the state internally.

   Use its `open()` and `close()` methods to programmatically open and close the dialog.